What grades are offered by the Arkansas Virtual Academy?

 Will this program intrude into my home?

-Home visits are not a typical component of the school and there are generally no cameras or any other intrusions into your home.
+Home visits are not a typical component of the school.
 This school was created to help your child obtain a first-class education while allowing you to serve your family's needs.
 If you ever feel that it is not right for your family or your child, you can dis-enroll your child at any time.

 Does ARVA accept students who have been expelled from another Arkansas public school?